 Disco Balls have been used since the 1920s, became popular in the 1970s during the Disco era, and have made a comeback lately, both at the center of the dance floor and as home décor.

-After all this time, there is no denying the staying power, but have you ever wondered how does a disco ball work?
+After all this time, there is no denying the staying power, but have you ever wondered

 For a disco ball to work properly, it must be connected to a motor on a stand or the ceiling.
 The surface of the ball is comprised of many tiny mirrors.
 As the mirror ball rotates it will reflect light that is directed at it throughout the room.